-The University of Florida Pediatric Proton Therapy Program
+The University of Florida Health Pediatric Proton Therapy Program

-Specialist Support: All children and adolescents treated at UF Proton Therapy Institute receive multidisciplinary care, where the focus extends beyond just aspects of radiation.
+Specialist Support: All children and adolescents treated at UF Health Proton Therapy Institute receive multidisciplinary care, where the focus extends beyond just aspects of radiation.
 This support is critical for the most complex cases requiring chemotherapy, anesthesia, or specialized surgery.
-During their time in Jacksonville, children at the University of Florida Proton Therapy Institute are concurrently followed by the pediatric subspecialists at Nemours Children’s Clinic and Wolfson Children’s Hospital.
+During their time in Jacksonville, children at the UF Health Proton Therapy Institute are concurrently followed by the pediatric subspecialists at Nemours Children’s Clinic and Wolfson Children’s Hospital.
 Both Nemours and Wolfson have multiple pediatric specialties ranked among the nation's best for 2013-2014 by U.S. News & World Report.

 Training the Next Generation: The pediatric proton therapy program plays an important role in one of the fundamental missions of the University of Florida: education.
-Doctors from Moffitt Cancer Center, Mayo Clinic, and other medical schools rotate through the University of Florida pediatric proton therapy service to learn the latest techniques for treating pediatric tumors.
+Doctors from Moffitt Cancer Center, Mayo Clinic, and other medical schools rotate through the UF Health pediatric proton therapy service to learn the latest techniques for treating pediatric tumors.
 In order to meet the impending demand for pediatric proton therapy specialists, the University of Florida developed the nation’s first dedicated pediatric proton therapy fellowship in 2011.
-Members of the University of Florida pediatric team delivered over a dozen national and international lectures to radiation oncologists and pediatric oncologists in 2012-13.
+Members of the UF Health pediatric team delivered over a dozen national and international lectures to radiation oncologists and pediatric oncologists in 2012-13.
 This same spirit of education extends to the clinical setting, where doctors and nurses take their time to teach patients of all ages about their diagnosis and treatment options.